Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Related Work

 \textbf{Datasets for Action Detection, Video Captioning, and VQA.} Progress in video understanding has been largely enabled by the introduction of benchmark datasets across action detection, captioning, and VQA.
 For action detection, early datasets such as UCF101~\cite{soomro2012ucf101} and HMDB51~\cite{kuehne2011hmdb} provided trimmed classification tasks, later extended by Kinetics~\cite{kay2017kinetics} and ActivityNet~\cite{caba2015activitynet} to large-scale, untrimmed settings with diverse action categories.
 AVA~\cite{gu2018ava} further introduced spatio-temporal annotations for atomic actions, enabling fine-grained multi-label detection in realistic scenes.
 Video captioning evolved from MSVD~\cite{chen2011collecting} and MSR-VTT~\cite{xu2016msr}, which paired short clips with multiple sentences, to dense captioning in untrimmed videos via ActivityNet Captions~\cite{krishna2017dense} and procedural datasets like YouCook2~\cite{zhou2018towards}.
 Multilingual benchmarks such as VATEX~\cite{wang2019vatex} expanded the task to cross-lingual settings with high-quality parallel annotations.
 In VQA, static image datasets like VQA v2.0~\cite{goyal2017making} and CLEVR~\cite{johnson2017clevr} laid the foundation for compositional reasoning, while TGIF-QA~\cite{jang2017tgif}, MovieQA~\cite{tapaswi2016movieqa}, and TVQA~\cite{lei2018tvqa} introduced temporal and multimodal reasoning in video.
 Recent efforts such as NExT-QA~\cite{xiao2021next} and CLEVRER~\cite{yi2019clevrer} focus on causal inference and counterfactual reasoning.
-However, existing datasets are constrained to terrestrial environments and lack domain-specific complexity inherent to space-based activities.
-To bridge this gap, we introduce the first benchmark for video captioning and VQA in microgravity, enabling the evaluation of vision-language models in long-horizon, space-relevant scenarios.
+Existing datasets focus on terrestrial settings and lack the unique complexity of space activities.
+To address this, we introduce the first microgravity benchmark for video captioning and VQA, enabling evaluation in long-horizon, space-relevant scenarios.